deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 There was a cry of “Fire in the hole!” from her right, followed by a loud *BANG!* as Roberts fired the ground-to-orbit mortar.
 A brilliant streak of blue light connected sand and sky for a heartbeat before the warp field collapsed, and Katja’s HUD reported that she now had satellite telemetry.

 That was proving to be one of the most clever technologies the Gao had taught them.
-In-atmosphere warp had all *sorts* or clever uses, and human forays into the tech had only successfully yielded weapons like the Skymaster guns.
+In-atmosphere warp had all *sorts* of clever uses, and human forays into the tech had only successfully yielded weapons like the Skymaster guns.
 The mortar on the other hand could deliver satellites *directly* into stable orbits.

 The day---morning, they quickly discovered---unfolded at a steady pace, punctuated by the sound of Roberts seeding the sky with satellites.
 Every time he did so, local bat-like flying animals scared up and circled for a few minutes before returning to the ground.